OutSystems/docs-product/src/deliver-mobile/generate-and-distribute-your-mobile-app/generate-and-distribute-your-mobile-app-to-a-limited-group-of-end-users.md

 To use Service Studio, do the following:

 1. Go to the app detail screen of the mobile application for which you want to generate the mobile application package.
-Open the [Native Platforms](<intro.md#configure-and-generate-a-mobile-app-package-in-service-studio>) tab.
+Open the [Distribute](<intro.md#configure-and-generate-a-mobile-app-package-in-service-studio>) tab, and check out the **Native Platforms** section.
 2. Click on the **Configure Android App** button or the Android cog icon button if you've already generated a previous Android app.
 3. In the **Build type** dropdown, select the `Release` option.
 4. Keep the default app identifier assigned by OutSystems or write your own (matching reverse domain name notation, e.g. `com.domain.appname`).